"Not Even Wrong" Podcast

 Investing in fundamentally new concepts and engineering practices with large impact.

 How to deal with setbacks.
-1/3 Reset expectations 2/3 Make sure you have right assets, resources and skills to pursue your goals and 3/3 Find joy in the game.
+1/3 Reset expectations 2/3 Make sure you have right assets, resources and skills to pursue your goals and 3/3 Enjoy the game.

 Big macro call.
 Inflation in the US will be moderate because of geographic arbitrage, people moving from the coasts to places like Texas.
 Lower cost of living will mean lower inflation.
 Higher innovation will lead to higher real growth.
 Positive for technology stocks and USD.